 According to Pat Ivey, Division 9 Engineer for the North Carolina Department of Transportation (NCDOT), “Any time you’ve got a train or a pedestrian versus a vehicle, the train is always going to win… Our goal as a department and nationwide is to try to minimize the number of at-grade crossings...”

-- Assist with the monitoring/management of the overall program budget, including the generation of a program-level cash curve of actual vs. anticipated expenditures that has been adopted by the Federal Rail Administration for its entire portfolio of projects in all states
+- Assist with the monitoring/management of the overall program budget, including the generation of a program-level cash curve of actual versus anticipated expenditures that has been adopted by the Federal Rail Administration for its entire portfolio of projects.

 The goals of the Piedmont Improvement Program include renovating four train stations, closing 23 public railroad crossings, and adding 13 new bridges, 12 miles of new highway, 32 miles of sidings and parallel track, and two additional passenger train trips per day between Raleigh and Charlotte.

 According to NCDOT, the program “will make train travel safer and more reliable, enhance opportunity for greater job growth and commercial development and better connect the economic regions of Raleigh and Charlotte and the cities, towns and communities in between.”

 In April 2015, the Salisbury Post reported that “DOT hopes to prevent collisions on train tracks, increase the speed at which trains can travel and add trips for passenger and freight trains.”